Rated: E · Short Story · Mystery · #2188718

 Amber placed her phone on the hall table and walked into the bedroom.
 "Dress sexy!
 Colors must be black and white!”
 She imitated his tone of voice.
 Who do they think I am!
 Thumbing through her business suits and dresses, she finally spotted something that would do.

 She paired a white top with a black tight skirt along with her black high heel sandals.
-She checked herself in the mirror, thinking people always commented she looked like Angie Harmon.
-Well, she did now!
-She grabbed her keys, and opened the car door - there it was, the red umbrella.
+She checked herself in the mirror, thinking she didn’t look like herself.
+Grabbing her keys, she stepped into her garage and saw her car door was open.
+There was a red umbrella on the front seat.
 Hmm... must be an identity thing or something.

-Wondering what they had planned for Belle and me, she drove to the meeting place, an abandoned train station.
+Wondering what they had planned, she drove to the meeting place, an abandoned train station.
 Halfway there, the wind picked up, lightning lit up the sky, and thunder crashed soon after.
-Rain pelted her windshield as she drove slower, trying to see the street ahead.
-Good thing I have that umbrella
+Rain pelted her windshield as she drove, trying to see the street ahead.

-Amber parked the car, wishing she was home relaxing after winning her high profile case.
+Amber parked the car, wishing she was home relaxing after winning her high-profile case.
 She sighed, got out, grabbed the red umbrella, and started walking towards her doom.
 She needed to see for herself if Belle was okay.
-She shivered as she reached the entrance of the train station.
+She shivered as she walked, wondering where to go.

 Harry Anderson walked over, looked her up and down.
 "Good news, Amber.
 We're not going to kill you after all, that would be such a waste!
 So...
 I decided to sell you to Prince Omar who's extremely appreciative on what he sees."